Search String

 Dungeon Master Original Version

 FTL Games released the original version of Dungeon Master for the Atari ST on December 15 of 1987.
-Dungeon Master is technically notable for its icon-driven interface, mouse-driven control and rapid flip-screen updating of a 224x136 viewport.
+Dungeon Master is technically notable for its icon-driven interface, mouse-driven control and rapid flip-screen updating of a 224x136 drawspace.
 Dungeon Master is also notable for its high-quality graphics, atmospheric sound effects and resource management.

 Dungeon Master is correctly referred to as a flip-screen cRPG or dungeon-crawler.